-- Make Mistakes - When I just got out of college, I took a job with a top ten Internet company.
+- Make Mistakes – When I just got out of college, I took a job with a top ten Internet company.
 It was a very high profile job as I managed the search engine myself.
-It was about 20% of this 2 billion dollar company's traffic.
-The thought that I'd make a mistake scared me to death.
+It was about 20% of this 2 billion dollar company’s traffic… and some of their most valuable real estate (look what Google did with search).
+The thought that I’d make a mistake scared me to death.
 I spent each day walking on eggshells until the day that I made a mistake.
+It was a terrible mistake that crashed the whole database.
 A strange thing happened.
 No one got upset with me, and we were able to recover pretty quickly.
 From that experience, I learned to always have a back-up plan.
-This allowed me to take some risks, experiment more, and eventually produce ideas that made the company millions.
-Just as importantly, I realized that I should tolerate other people's mistakes.
+This allowed me to take some risks, experiment more, and eventually produce ideas that made the company tens of millions of dollars.
+Perhaps as importantly, I learned to tolerate other people’s mistakes.

 - Surround Yourself with Like-Minded Individuals – There are studies that show an individual’s income will be somewhere around the average of your closest five friends.
 That formula works for me and my closest friends – or it did until I decided to build my career from websites.
 There are also studies that show your weight will reflect those who you hang around with.
 It makes sense if you think about it.
 If your circle of friends likes to bounce business ideas off each other while playing a game of pickup basketball, you’ll probably put yourself closer to the path of prosperity than if you tell fart jokes while eating Bon-Bons.